boostorg/redis/README.md

 commands.
 One of the most important things about it though is that it can be called multiple times without coordination, for example, in a HTTP or Websocket server where each session calls it to communicate with the database.
-The benefits of this feature are manyfold
+The benefits of this feature are manifold

 * Having only connection to the database increases the performance of [pipelines](https://redis.io/topics/pipelining).
-* Having sessions indepent from each other makes backend code simpler.
+* Having sessions independent from each other makes backend code simpler.

 The code below illustrates this concepts in a TCP `echo_server.cpp`